Oxford Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter the UK without a visa for tourism, visiting family/friends, or business activities.
-However, many will require an ETA from 2024-2025 onwards.
+Citizens of certain countries can enter the UK without a visa for tourism or short business trips

 Arrival Process